Skip to content

 If you don’t have a lot of extra time but still want to see the lake highlights, the most efficient way is to sign up for a full-day Lake Atitlan boat tour out of Panajachel (they can pick you up in Jaibalito).
 Along with enjoying the fabulous scenery all the way around the lake, this 6-hour tour includes stops in traditional Santiago Atitlán, gorgeous San Juan la Laguna and local coffee plantations and textile shops.

-Where is Jaibalito, Guatemala?
+Where is Jaibalito?

 Lake Atitlan Map